shihab97820/base-learning/README.md

 Learning about the Base developer toolkit gave me a better understanding of how the ecosystem supports builders with modern infrastructure, making it easier to create scalable and secure onchain applications.

 **#Base #BuildOnBase #DeveloperTools #SmartContracts #Ethereum #Web3 #100DaysOfBase**

+## Day 14 – Understanding Stablecoins on Base 💵

+Today's learning focused on the role of stablecoins within the Base ecosystem and why they are essential for everyday onchain activity.

+I explored how stablecoins maintain a value pegged to fiat currencies, making them a reliable medium for payments, trading, and decentralized finance.
+On Base, users can transfer stablecoins quickly and at a fraction of the cost compared to many other networks.
+This combination of low fees and fast settlement makes stablecoins practical for both individuals and businesses.

+Learning about stablecoins helped me understand how they bridge traditional finance and Web3, enabling more efficient transactions while supporting the growth of a global onchain economy.

+**#Base #BuildOnBase #Stablecoins #Onchain #Ethereum #Web3 #100DaysOfBase**